Knowledge base

 |---|---|---|

-| Hits | Each request made to the server is recorded | Hits include all requests, whether they are HTML pages, graphic files, audio, etc. Each element requested on your site, whether visible or not, is counted as a hit.
-It's as if each visitor presses an invisible button with each interaction with your site. |
+| Hits | Any request addressed to the server. | Includes everything (HTML, images, audio, etc.).
+Each element requested, visible or not, counts as a hit.
+It's as if a visitor activates an invisible button with each interaction. |

-| Files | Records requests that require data to be sent back | This category records requests that require the server to return data, such as graphic files or HTML files.
-The difference between hits and files can be likened to the difference between incoming requests and outgoing data. |
+| Files | Requests requiring data to be sent back. | Records requests that require the server to return a file (graphic, HTML).
+The difference with hits corresponds to the ratio between incoming requests and outgoing data. |

-| Pages | Counts the number of pages displayed on your site | This counter measures the number of pages viewed on your site, excluding graphic or audio files.
-Each time a user accesses a new HTML page, it is recorded as a page view. |
+| Pages | Number of pages displayed on your site. | Measures the HTML pages viewed, excluding graphic or audio files.
+Each access to a new HTML page is recorded as a page view. |

-| Visits | Calculates the time elapsed since the last visit from an IP address | A visit is recorded when the IP address requests data from the server.
-If this address returns within 30 minutes, it is considered a unique visit.
-If it exceeds 30 minutes, a new visit is counted. |
+| Visits | Sessions based on the IP address. | A visit begins with an IP request.
+If the address returns within 30 minutes, it is a unique visit.
+Beyond that, a new visit is counted. |

-Meaning of 'Commercial (com)' in the country list
+Meaning of 'Commercial (com)' and 'Unresolved'